Doc-Guard/docguard-nigeria/README.md

 ### 1. Application Security (AppSec)
 *   **Context Isolation**: The Electron main process (Node.js) is strictly isolated from the Renderer (React).
 Access to file system or sensitive APIs is only possible via a securely bridged `window.electron` API.
-*   **Credential Protection**: API keys and secrets are **XOR-encrypted** during the build process and decrypted only in memory at runtime, preventing static analysis attacks.
+*   **Credential Protection**: API keys and secrets are **AES-256-GCM encrypted** during the build process and decrypted only in memory at runtime, preventing static analysis attacks.

 ### 2. Data Security
 *   **Row Level Security (RLS)**: Database policies enforce that users can strictly *only* access resources (loans, filings, documents) that belong to their `user_id`.